ucan-wg/delegation/README.md

 ### 3.1.1 Algorithms

-It is RECOMMENDED that the following algorithms be supported:
+The following algorithms are RECOMMENDED to be validatable:

 - [ES256]
 - [EdDSA][RFC 8037]